kabachook/k8s-security/README.md

 # Kubernetes security

-This repo is a collection of kubernetes security stuff.
+This repo is a collection of kubernetes security stuff and research.

+The research was conducted during Summer of hack internship.

 ## Overview